adelmuursepp/promptfoo-demo-evals/README.md

       }
 ```

-*Here, we define two distinct prompts, each with an `id` for easier reference in tests.*
+*Here, we define two distinct prompts, each with a `label` for easier reference in tests.*

 ### 3\.
 Tests & Assertions: How to Validate LLM Output?